 Food Sources Of Iodine

-As it became apparent that more and more people were suffering from an iodine deficiency, an attempt to address the growing problem was made by fortifying a certain range of foods with iodine, including basics like bread and milk.
-Since 2009 iodine has been added to bread, and prepackaged bread required to list iodised salt as an ingredient.
+It became apparent that more and more people were suffering from an iodine deficiency.
+So, in an attempt to address the growing problem selected foods were fortified with iodine, including basics like bread and milk.
+Since 2009 iodine has been added to bread, and prepackaged bread is required to list iodised salt as an ingredient.

 Although iodine it is a fairly rare mineral it is present in a number of foods.
 The best sources are marine plants such as spirulina, seaweed like kelp, nori, dulse or kombu and shellfish.
 Make sure that any produce from the sea is harvested from uncominated waters.

-While iodine is found in abundance in the sea it is not as prevalent in soil, and due to the toll that modern farming practices have taken means that most soils contain extremely low levels of iodine, along with many other minerals vital to good health.
+While iodine is found in abundance in the sea it is not as prevalent in soil, and due to modern farming practices most soils contain extremely low levels of iodine, along with many other minerals vital for good health.
 This transfers to low levels of iodine in crop foods.
-Unfortunately, the amount of iodine found in foods is completely dependent on the amount there is in the soil
+Unfortunately, the amount of iodine found in foods is dependent on the amount there is in the soil

 Baked potatoes are a great source of iodine.
 Some other vegetarian sources are eggs, milk, garlic, lima beans, swiss chard, sesame seeds, soybeans, turnip greens and spinach.